GallowayLabMIT/protocols/docs/bootcamp/iap/environment_check.rst

 If you run into errors, ask someone who has their environment fully setup!

 1. Clone the **environment-check** repository at https://github.com/GallowayLabMIT/environment-check.
    You can put this repository wherever you like.
+This is intentionally a private repository, which means that you will have to be in the GallowayLabMIT Github organization and have your local Github credentials working.

 .. note::
    A common pattern is to put all of your